 They also have opportunities to put their language skills to work outside the classroom.
 In independent-study courses, students have created editions of mediaeval Latin manuscripts in Shadek-Fackenthal Library.
 Many have participated in summer courses taught by our faculty in the Mediterranean or have studied for an entire semester in Athens, Rome, or Sicily.

-A major in Latin impresses admissions boards at medical and law schools and facilitates memorization of legal and medical terminology.
+The study of Latin impresses admissions boards at medical and law schools and facilitates memorization of legal and medical terminology.
 It is also excellent preparation for high-school teaching and for graduate school.
-These are powerful reasons for the continuing strength of this flourishing major.
+These are powerful reasons for the continuing strength of this flourishing field of study.